Skip to main content

 OpenTofu is a fork of Terraform.
 It is an open-source project, community-driven, and managed by the Linux Foundation.
 If you want to get familiar with what OpenTofu is and how to get started, check out the link here.

-Additionally, we will demonstrate how easy it is to customise the Cilium configuration and enable kube-vip for LoadBalancer services from the HCL (HashiCorp Configuration Language) definition.
+We will also show how easy it is to customise the Cilium configuration.
+Plus, we will enable kube-vip for LoadBalancer services using HCL (HashiCorp Configuration Language).

 title image reading "OpenTofu Rancher RKE2 Cluster on Azure"